How To Set Up The SEO Framework Plugin

 On some sites I go to a lot of trouble to make archive and tag pages look convincing (like real hand-written pages) so I don’t really want to leave clues that they are really low-quality, generated pages by allowing the use of Category or Tag in the title tag.
 So I remove these.

 We want these to be generated, as we will not always have time to write them by hand.
 However, you should always overwrite the auto-generated meta descriptions and titles if you can, on a post by post, or page by page, basis.
+You should check all meta descriptions anyway – so if the generated ones are not sufficent, edit them manually.

 The homepage title tag will be generated from data you’ve already entered.
 If you don’t like what is generated then manually overtype it with something else.